MRobbins3/barebones-docker-compose-mysql/README.md

 - BEFORE you create the container, be sure to add any desired setup files to the setup_scripts directory.
 - From the root of the project, run
 > docker compose up -d
+- Breaking down the parts of the command...
   - The `-d` flag is optional, and is used to run in detached mode, (to not keep the command line tied up.)
   - The first time it runs, it will pull and download a docker image made for MySQL
     - You should see a message that looks something like this: